moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/processes/professional-services-delivery-methodology/iteration-0/_index.md

 * It is recommended to use GitLab for Iteration status reporting, but if the customer prefers a deck, please reference this [template.](https://docs.google.com/presentation/d/1jSc5vAID3DMMwojyZnAnOT0aKY2UwDfH2Si-XxEHjLU/edit#slide=id.g2e5808acdbf_0_252)

 output: prepared & scheduled Discovery & Planning sessions, and [Iteration Cadences](../iteration-scheduling/_index.md) are confirmed by the Customer

+## Prepare Support for Issues and Escalations

+To better support our engagement, we can proactively prepare Support by providing key project information in advance.
+This process allows us to pre-populate any support tickets that the customer opens during our engagement with relevant details.
+During the engagement, product issues, bugs, or unexpected functionality may arise.
+Additionally, there could be corruption or environment issues on the customer’s side that require involvement from Support or Product teams.
+By ensuring that relevant data is readily available, we can facilitate smoother and quicker collaboration when issues arise.